 Each class comes with a free bonus video – Tim’s Tips – which is a collection of complimentary techniques, worth their weight in gold.

-The classes are recorded using Cinema 4D Release 16 as this is the most current version.
+The classes are recorded using Cinema 4D Release 16.
 We understand that many of you will be using earlier versions of the software however, so to ensure maximum compatibility, any R16 features mentioned are complimented with additional tutorials which show how this can be achieved in earlier versions also.
 This is particularly important when we discuss the creation of materials as R16 includes a Reflectance Channel, which makes the older Reflection & Specular channels obsolete.
 When these features are discussed in R16, there are separate videos explaining similar techniques in earlier versions.

 Total running time is approximately 7 hours (time varies depending on whether you view the R15 or R16 materials tutorials).